microsoft/PowerPlatformConnectors/certified-connectors/Tribal/README.md

 - `Read an entity`: Reads an entity within a Tribal Edge module

-- `Read a child entity`: Creates an entity which is a child of another entity within a Tribal Edge module
+- `Read a child entity`: Reads an entity which is a child of another entity within a Tribal Edge module

 - `Read entity collection`: Reads a collection of entities within a Tribal Edge module.
 Additional filtering is available for the records using Open Data Protocol syntax.